top of page

 • 5 min read

-Can you be successful with a sad or wounded Inner Child?
-Yes — but it will cost you more than you realise.
+Can you be successful with a wounded Inner Child?
+Yes, but it will cost you more than you realise.

 Unhealed wounds from childhood can silently shape your decisions, your confidence, and how you lead.